-If you are like most people I know, the thought of spending a day in back-to-back meetings brings feelings of dread.
-Meetings may be boring, are often unnecessary, and definitely take time away from other work.
-But meetings can be very efficient and productive if they are planned right.
-Here are some simple steps for planning effective meetings
+If you are like most people I know, the thought of spending a day in back-to-back meetings can be a dreadful feeling.
+Meetings can be boring, are often unnecessary and definitely take time away from other (more crucial) work.
+But meetings can be very efficient and productive when they are planned right.
+Here are some simple steps for planning effective meetings.

 Decide If You Really Need a Meeting

 First, decide if planning a meeting is really necessary.
-Oftentimes, we think of a formal meeting as the best way to share information or discuss a topic.
-But if your news can be delivered via email or conference call, or just by rallying a few people in your office for 15 minutes, then skip the formal meeting.
+We often think a formal meeting is the best way to share information or have a discussion.
+But if your news can be delivered via email or conference call, or just by rallying a few people in your office for 15 minutes, then it's probably a good idea to skip the formal meeting altogether.

-Only Invite the People That Really Need to Be There
+Only Invite Those Who Really Need to Be There

-Ever been invited to a meeting and wondered — halfway through — why you are there?
-Don’t waste people’s time by inviting them to a meeting that they do not need to attend.
+Ever been invited to a meeting and wondered halfway through why you're there?
+Don’t waste people’s time by inviting them to a meeting they don't need to attend.
 That will not be an effective meeting.
 Does someone from accounting need to be present at the meeting to answer budget questions?
-Then invite one individual from accounting who is suited for that task.
+Then invite one person from accounting who is suited for that task.

 Send Out Meeting Reminders

 Life is busy and calendars quickly become booked with scheduled activities.
 Send out a follow-up meeting reminder two days before your meeting.
-This will confirm those people who responded that they would be in attendance and also lets you know ahead of time if schedules have changed and key participants cannot make the scheduled meeting time.
+Those who said they would attend will then be able to confirm they can still make it, or if their plans have changed and you need to reschedule.

 Have an Agenda

-To plan effective meetings, you must first plan what will be discussed.
+To plan effective meetings, you should first decide what will be discussed.
 What is the objective of the meeting?
 What are you seeking to accomplish?
 Develop a meeting agenda ahead of time and distribute it to attendees.
 Indicate the start time and include a short list of topics to be addressed.
 Don’t bog down your own meeting with a lengthy, overly detailed agenda.
-Indicate by name any individuals that will be responsible for reporting on a specific area.
+Indicate by name any individuals who will be responsible for reporting on a specific area.

 Be Clear About Expectations

 When you first send out notification of the meeting, be clear about its purpose and your expectations.
-Will the meeting revolve around a presentation and attendees should be prepared to take notes?
-Or is this a brainstorming session where attendees are expected to show up with ideas and suggestions?
+Will the meeting revolve around a presentation?
+Will those attending need to take notes?
+Or is this a brainstorming session everyone is expected to show up with ideas and suggestions?

-In some corporate cultures, employees are gathered to listen only and then head back to their workspaces.
-In other companies, employees freely participate.
-In today’s collaborative workplaces, interaction and sharing of ideas are not only welcome at meetings; it is frequently the purpose of the meeting itself.
+In some corporate cultures, employees don't need to participate — they only listen and head back to their workspaces.
+In other companies, employees participate freely.
+In today’s collaborative workplaces, interacting and sharing ideas is not only welcome, it's frequently the purpose of the entire meeting.

 Start on Time

-If you are the person who typically shows up for meetings on time, then you understand how frustrating it is when the actual meeting doesn’t get going for 15 minutes as folks trickle into the room.
+Starting on time is really important, both from a logistic and productivity standpoint.
+If you are the person who typically shows up for meetings on time, then you understand how frustrating it can be when things don't get going as folks trickle into the room.
 What inevitably happens is, going forward, everyone knows that these meetings never start on time so everyone starts showing up late.
 Take charge of your meeting.
 Start promptly at the given start time.
 Shut the door and begin.
-Those stragglers will quickly get the message that they are arriving late and they should only make that mistake once.
+Stragglers will quickly get the message they are arriving late and they should only make that mistake once.

 Keep It Short and Simple

-Most meetings are slated for an hour when — in many cases — 30 minutes or even 45 minutes will suffice.
-When too much time is allotted, the usual outcome is that time is wasted.
+Most meetings are slated for an hour when, in many cases, a shorter time period will suffice.
+When too much time is allotted, time is wasted.
 People linger after the meeting is over or spend too long on a given agenda item.
 Keep meetings short and to the point.

 Stay on Topic

 An agenda alone will not run your meeting efficiently.
 Stick to the agenda and keep discussions from wandering off on tangents.
-Address any off-topic questions, stating that it is a topic for another meeting, it will be addressed privately, or the like.
-No one likes a runaway meeting where the purpose of the meeting took a backseat to other conversation.
+Address any off-topic questions, stating that it is a topic for another meeting or it will be addressed privately.
+No one likes a runaway meeting where the purpose whole point took a backseat to other conversations.

 Take Smaller Meetings Outside the Conference Room

-Sitting in the same familiar conference room gathered around the same familiar table is just that — familiar.
-To encourage employees to interact, think creatively, and have lively discussions, consider taking the meeting outside of the standard conference room.
+Sitting in the same familiar conference room gathered around the same familiar table is just that — it's just too familiar.
+To encourage employees to interact, think creatively and have lively discussions, consider taking the meeting outside of the standard conference room.

 Consider meeting at a table outside if venue and weather allow.
-Try gathering in a common area that has sofas and small tables instead of a large conference table and swivel chairs.
+Try gathering in a common area with sofas and small tables instead of a large conference table and swivel chairs.